 “The sale of a Sting album, Ten Summoner’s Tales, on Aug.
 11, 1994 is credited as the first online transaction,” writes Cillian O’Brien for CTV News.
 “American Dan Kohn, a 21-year-old entrepreneur, sold the CD to a friend, who used a credit card to spend US$12.48, plus shipping costs.”

-19.8 million Canadians shop online today, and they’re expected to spend $39 billion online in 2019 (nearly double what was spent in 2016).
-Eighty-seven percent made an online purchase last year, according to the 2019 CIRA Internet Factbook.
-Yet 46.4% of Canadian small-medium businesses still don’t have a website, reports a 2019 BDC study .
+In 2021, there were 24.2 million digital buyers in Canada.
+Yet 46.4% of Canadian small-medium businesses still don’t have a website, says BDC.
 Only 8.5% of those who do have a website, have important online sales functionality like online payment processing.

 Many believe they can’t compete online.
 Yet several surveys have found Canadians would prefer to buy from Canadian businesses.
 The problem is, they often can’t find merchants in this country who carry what they want.
 If you can fill that gap, you’ll attract Canadian online shoppers.